-Example of a Local Government River Protection Ordinance in Florida

-Marion County, Florida, also has an ordinance that specifically aims to protect the Rainbow River by taking preventive measures on trash and motorized boating impacts on the river and its resources.
+Example of a Local Government River Protection Ordinance in Florida Marion County, Florida, also has an ordinance that specifically aims to protect the Rainbow River by taking preventive measures on trash and motorized boating impacts on the river and its resources.
 Under this ordinance, the possession of food or alcoholic and nonalcoholic beverages in disposable containers is prohibited on the Rainbow River.
 This includes bottles, cans, paper sacks, boxes, breakable plastic utensils, paper napkins, and paper towels.
 In addition to prohibiting disposable containers on the Rainbow River, this ordinance also includes restrictions for motorized boating in environmentally sensitive areas and a "no wake - idle speed only zone" on the Rainbow River.
-Private boating concessionaires as well as the public parks remind river users of these Marion County laws.
+Private boating concessioners as well as the public parks remind river users of these Marion County laws.

 Source: Marion County, FL.
 2008.
 Marion County Ordinance for Florida Friendly Fertilizer Use on Urban Landscapes.
 Marion County Code of Ordinances.
 Chapter 5: Boats, Docks and Waterways, Article IV: Rainbow River and K.P.
 Hole, Sections 5-51 to 5-55.
 [Ordinance No. 85-17, § 2-8, 10-22-1985; Ordinance No. 94-4, § 2-3, 2-1-1994].
+Appendix B: Examples of Ordinances, Guidelines, and Programs That Promote Water Resource Protection